JossySola/jammming/README.md

 # Jammming
 ## Codecademy API Portfolio Project

-+ Purpose of the project:
-  This project is part of the Codecademy's Front-end course where I will practice the knowledge I've acquired so far, such as: HTML, CSS, JavaScript, React, HTTP Requests and Responses and Authentication.
+### Purpose

+This project is part of Codecademy's Front-end path.
+It is a Web App using the Spotify API to access the user's account, search for tracks, create and save a new playlist to their Spotify.

+Right now, the project is deployed and viewable [here](https://bit.ly/jammming ).
+However, it is required to have a Spotify account and be added to my Spotify allowed users dashboard.

-+ Technologies used
+### Technologies used

++ HTML, JavaScript, CSS
-+ Features (basics)
++ React
-  + Users can search for songs by song title
-  + Users can see information about each song like title, artists, and album for songs they queried
-  + Users can export their custom playlist to their personal Spotify account
-+ Future work: **Reddit Codecademy's Project**
++ Spotify Web API